chouhanprashant/Penetration-Testing/Bugs/IDORs.md

    - If the response allows you to perform actions or return data from other users or objects, this indicates an IDOR vulnerability.
    - Check for HTTP status codes like `200 OK`, `404 Not Found`, or `403 Forbidden` to determine if access control is being enforced correctly.

-4. **Common Issues:**
-   - Improper access controls on APIs, such as missing checks for user authentication and authorization before accessing resources.
+---

 ## 3. Common Places to Find IDOR Vulnerabilities

-- **User Profiles:** URLs like `/profile?id=123`, `/account/settings?user_id=456`, etc., are prime candidates for IDOR vulnerabilities.
+- **User Profiles:** URLs like `/profile?id=123`, `/account/settings?user_id=456`, etc.
 - **E-commerce Platforms:** Resources such as orders, shopping carts, and invoices (e.g., `/order/view?id=123`, `/invoice?id=789`).
 - **File Download/Upload:** URLs or endpoints that expose file IDs (e.g., `/file/download?file_id=123`).
 - **API Endpoints:** API endpoints that expose user IDs or object references in the URL or request body (e.g., `/api/user/{id}`, `/api/order/{order_id}`).
 - **Admin Interfaces:** Look for administrative interfaces that may inadvertently expose data belonging to other users (e.g., `/admin/user/edit?user_id=123`).

+---

 ## 4. Practical Testing Tips

-### A. **Use Automation Tools:**
+### A. Use Automation Tools
-   - **Burp Suite**: Intercept and modify requests in real-time, automate testing by setting up a Repeater or Intruder attack to change parameters in URLs, cookies, and hidden fields.
+- **Burp Suite:** Intercept and modify requests in real-time, automate testing by setting up a Repeater or Intruder attack to change parameters in URLs, cookies, and hidden fields.
-   - **OWASP ZAP**: Similarly, use ZAP's active scanner and manual testing features to manipulate parameters and analyze responses.
+- **OWASP ZAP:** Similarly, use ZAP's active scanner and manual testing features to manipulate parameters and analyze responses.

-### B. **Test Across Multiple Roles:**
+### B. Test Across Multiple Roles
 - Check for IDOR vulnerabilities by logging in as users with different roles (e.g., admin, regular user, guest) and attempt to access resources not meant for that role.
 - Often, IDOR is more easily exploited by users with limited access because they have fewer objects to interact with.

-### C. **Handle Blind IDOR:**
+### C. Handle Blind IDOR
-   - **Blind IDOR**: Sometimes, you may not see a direct response revealing unauthorized data.
+- **Blind IDOR:** Sometimes, you may not see a direct response revealing unauthorized data.
 Look for indirect indicators like HTTP response time differences or error messages (e.g., `403 Forbidden` when accessing a resource you shouldn’t).
 - Use a proxy to track changes in response times when modifying object IDs.
 Anomalies can hint at IDOR vulnerabilities.

-### D. **Check for Session Management Flaws:**
+### D. Check for Session Management Flaws
 - If the application relies heavily on session cookies, check if session IDs or user IDs are predictable or can be modified to impersonate another user.

-### E. **Use Guessing for Sequential IDs:**
+### E. Use Guessing for Sequential IDs
 - If object IDs are predictable or sequential, a simple brute-force approach could be used to find other valid IDs.
 This method is particularly useful for testing APIs, URLs, or files with incremental object references.

+---

 ## 5. Quick Testing Checklist